-Inspired by Warren Buffett’s folksy wisdom in his annual letter to Berkshire shareholders I decided to write my own letter.
+Inspired by the folksy wisdom in Warren Buffett’s annual letter to Berkshire shareholders (scheduled for Feb 27, 2021), I decided to write my own letter.
 I don’t have any shareholders so this letter is written to my family, or my householders.

-Alas, I don’t expect anyone to make the pilgrimage to Lethbridge for our annual household meeting, so instead you’ll get to read Engen’s annual letter to householders.
+Alas, I don’t expect anyone to make the pilgrimage to Lethbridge, Alberta for our annual household meeting, so instead you’ll get to read Engen’s annual letter to householders.

 Engen’s annual performance versus the market

 |Year||My personal rate of return||TSX Composite annual rate of return||S&P 500 annual rate of return|

 The Engen family’s gain in net worth during 2020 was $184,645 which represented an increase of 22.3% over 2019.
 Over the last 11 years (since I started this blog) our household net worth has grown from $102,200 at the end of 2009 to $1,013,141 by the end of 2020 – a rate of 23.2% compounded annually.